PatriciaNekesa/DayRise/readme.md

 The DataSource table acts as a central reference for all data sources, while WebsiteData captures relevant scraped content for each URL, enabling clear and structured access to each website’s data.

 ## Files and Folders
+**utils.py**
+1. Defines the DataSource and WebsiteData models and their relationships.
-**utils.py* : Contains the main ETL logic, including functions to load URLs from Excel, assign unique IDs, perform scraping, and store data in the database.
+2. Contains the main ETL logic, including functions to load URLs from Excel, assign unique IDs, perform scraping, and store data in the database.

-**data.ipynb*: Defines the DataSource and WebsiteData models and their relationships.
-**company_data.db*: SQLite database where all data is stored.
+**company_data.db** : SQLite database where all data is stored.

 ## Installation and Setup
 Clone the Repository: